Northern Berkshire Community Coalition

 • Write short articles on BRCC activities.

 • Assist with grant writing and review, when applicable and appropriate.

 • Participate in the following regular meetings: prevention and recovery workgroup meetings (as needed or assigned), monthly nbCC Forums, and regular staff and supervisory meetings, as scheduled.

 • Lived experience pertaining to addiction and recovery is preferred

 • Excellent time management, attention to details, organizational skills, and ability to problem solve is a must.

 • Demonstrated maturity and self-awareness as it relates to working 1:1 with individuals in the community and within a professional setting.

 • Understanding and compassion for the needs, limitations, barriers, and capacities of the identified population.

-• Technical capacity and comfort with computers and computer programs.
+• Technical capacity and comfort with computers.

 • Ability and desire to work in a team environment.